mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 ### 3.1 General stats: manipulating files on the command line

-We have just ran `asmstats` which is a nice script written by my boss Shane McCarthy, but I want to show you that even if you don't have that script right away, you can get first general metrics from your fasta file with simple command line arguments.
+We have just ran `asmstats` which is a nice script written by my boss Shane McCarthy, but I want to show that even if you don't have that script right away, you can get first general metrics for your fasta file with simple unix commands.
-We know all fasta sequence have a header starting with `>` then an ID and then in the next line we have our DNA or protein sequence.
-So, if we want to count the number of sequences in a fasta file, one thing you can do it count how many times `>` happens in that file.
-So you can do the following:
+We know all fasta sequence have a header starting with `>` plus an ID.
+Then, in the next line we have our DNA or protein sequence.
+So, if we want to count the number of sequences in a fasta file, one thing we can do it count how many times `>` happens in that file.
+We can do that as follows:

 ```
 zcat ilAgrStra1_PacBioHiFi_filtered.fasta.gz | grep ">" | wc